Large anomalous Hall effect and unusual domain switching in an orthorhombic antiferromagnetic material NbMnP

 \section{Acknowledgments}

 We thank Hisatomo Harima and Youichi Yanase for valuable discussions and comments.
 This work was supported by JSPS KAKENHI Grant Nos.
-18H04320, 18H04321, 19H01842, 21H01789, 21H04437, and 21K03446, Iketani Science and Technology Foundation and Hyogo Science and Technology Association.
+18H04320, 18H04321, 19H01842, 21H01789, 21H04437, 21K03446, and 23H04871, Iketani Science and Technology Foundation, Hyogo Science and Technology Association, and The Murata Science Foundation.
 A part of the numerical calculation was performed in MASAMUNE-IMR of the Center for Computational Materials Science, Institute for Materials Research, Tohoku University.